Being called obese

 Consider Billy Bunter of Greyfriars School.
-No one ever called him obese.
+Maybe just a faded literary hero but no one ever called him obese.
 He was fat.
-He is universally known as the Fat Owl of the Remove.
+He was known as the Fat Owl of the Remove.
 Obese Owl of the Remove just doesn’t have that same ring about it.
 And what is ‘the Remove’?
-I often asked myself this question and eventually found its origins.
-It is the lower Fourth Form in public schools or in modern parlance which I understand even less – Year Ten.
+It is the lower Fourth Form in public schools or in modern parlance – Year Ten.

 For those of us who never went to public school much of Billy Bunter’s life at Greyfriars School was a complete mystery.
 As was those of his companions – Harry Wharton, Bob Cherry, Hurree Jamset Ram Singh (Inky to his non-colonial chums), Frank Nugent and Johnny Bull – known as The Famous Five or Harry & Co.
 Can’t help wondering if J K Rowling was a fan.